 What is a Quality Measure?

-Measurement is a step in improving health care quality, and quality measures help drive that improvement through a consistent and accountable approach While each measure focuses on a different aspect of health care delivery, together they provide a more comprehensive picture of the quality of healthcare.
-CQMs and eCQMs measure many aspects of patient care including:
+Each quality measure focuses on a different aspect of healthcare delivery, and together quality measures and quality measurement provide a more comprehensive picture of the quality of healthcare.
+Quality measures address many parts of healthcare, including:

 - Health outcomes

 - Efficient use of healthcare resources

 - Patient engagement in their own care

 - Patient perceptions of their care